SML-CompBio/OSCORP/README.md

 ![ACSCEND](https://github.com/SML-CompBio/ACSCEND/blob/main/ACSCEND.png?raw=true)
 AI-based Cancer Stem Cell profiler and Neoplasia Deconvoluter

-This code contains the following three notebooks.
+This code contains the following notebooks.

 (1) ACSCEND_SOFTWARE.ipynb : This notebook contains the code for using this software.
 The input data is in Data/Software_Data.
 The demo data to test this model is named as raw_data_4samples.txt
 (2) Main_Figure_Code.ipynb : This notebook is for replicating the images in the main section of the paper.
 The input data is in Data/Figure_Data.